4 financial tips for the sandwich generationThis content is categorized as:

-If you’re one of the millions of sandwich caregivers in the U.S., here are four tips to help you manage your finances and stress levels:
+If you’re among the millions of Sandwich Generation caregivers, you may feel you’re neglecting your own emotional health and financial needs.
+Here are four tips to help you better manage your finances and lower your stress levels:

 Taking care of your own needs first is true when it comes to your finances.
 It may be tempting to pull back on retirement savings when you have immediate financial concerns for your parents or children.
 But an average 65-year-old American can expect to live to about age 83, and one member of a married couple may live longer.
 So it’s important to save enough to make sure you don’t outlive your money — potentially putting your kids on the hook to support you in the future.

 At the very least, make sure you contribute enough to your 401(k) to earn your employer match.
-Once you’ve covered that first step, consider making an appointment with a financial professional to determine how to round out your retirement planning — whether that means additional 401(k) contributions, a traditional or Roth IRA, an annuity or a combination of those vehicles.
+Once you’ve covered that first step, consider making an appointment with a financial professional to determine how to round out your retirement planning — whether that means additional 401(k) contributions, a traditional or Roth IRA, an annuity or a combination of these and other vehicles.

 If your adult child still needs financial assistance post-college, work with them on a budget and let them know how much you’re willing to contribute.
 Instead of paying down college loans or other debt for them, help them gain personal responsibility by offering to match any loan payments they make beyond the minimum payment, for instance.
 Help them find ways to reduce their expenses, such as moving back home for a year or two while they focus on paying off debt or building savings.